cpina/dacco/README.md

 Currently the DACCO project (that generated the files in this Github repository) seems to be unmaintained.
 There is [https://www.catalandictionary.org/](http://www.catalandictionary.org/) website as a Web frontend.

-[qdacco](https://github.com/cpina/qdacco), a maintained application, provides an interface to the dictionary (on GNU/Linux).

-DACCO provides XML files with the translations, examples, links, etc. and used to also provide a PDF version.
+DACCO provides XML files with the translations, examples, notes of usage, links, etc. and used to also provide a PDF version.

-qdacco provides a small frontend for the XML dictionaries.
+## Where is DACCO used?

+* [qdacco](https://github.com/cpina/qdacco): a maintained application, provides an interface to the dictionary (on GNU/Linux).
+Available on Debian, Ubuntu and other derivatives and easy to compile on GNU/Linux.

+* [https://www.catalandictionary.org/](http://www.catalandictionary.org/): Web frontend for online DACCO queries and downloadable PDFs.

+Please contact me (carles@pina.cat), create a PR or an issue, or open a dicussion if you know of any other project using DACCO data.

 ## Source of this repository
 This repository has been generated from the [dacco-cvs](https://github.com/cpina/dacco-cvs) repository.